-The northern shoveler is present year round on the BC Coast but is more common during the non mating season which is from October to March.
+Northern Shoveler Ducks are present year-round in the Pacific Northwest but are more common during the nonmating season which is from October to March.

-The northern shoveler has a large spoon shaped bill, which widens towards the tip and creates a shovel shape.
-The male northern shoveler ducks have an bright green head and neck, white chest, white breast, dark brown belly and sides.
-They have a white stripe that runs from the breast along the margin of the gray brown back, and white flank spots.
-The wings have a grayish blue shoulder patch, which is separated from a bright green wing patch by a white stripe.
-The bill is black in breeding plumage and the legs and feet are orange.
+The northern shoveler has a large spoon-shaped bill, which widens towards the tip and creates a shovel shape.
+The male northern shoveler ducks have a bright green head and neck, white chest, white breast, dark brown belly, and sides.
+They have a white stripe that runs from the breast along the margin of the gray-brown back and white flank spots.
+The wings have a grayish-blue shoulder patch, which is separated from a bright green wing patch by a white stripe.
+The bill is black in breeding plumage, and the legs and feet are orange.

-The female northern shoveler’s have a light brownish head with a blackish crown and a brownish speckled body.
-The upper wing coverts are grayish blue, the greater secondary coverts are tipped with white and the secondary’s are brown with a slight greenish color.
+The female northern shovelers have a light brownish head with a black crown and a brownish speckled body.
+The upper wing coverts are grayish-blue, the greater secondary coverts are tipped with white and the secondaries are brown with a slightly greenish color.
 The bill is dark green with light orange in the gape area and speckled with black dots.

 Northern shoveler’s breed in the short and mixed-grass prairies of Canada and the north-central United States.
 They prefer shallow marshes that are mud-bottomed.
 The nest is generally located on the ground in grassy areas lacking woody cover and away from open water.
 The female will lay up to 9 eggs.